harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 * Are you new to AAS and haven't used our daily Ask Anything thread to ask your first 5-10 questions?

-The aforementioned likely constitute Low-Quality Content.
+*The aforementioned likely constitute Low-Quality Content*.

-##Community Rules
+#COMMUNITY RULES

 The following rules apply to this community; disregarding them will result in a ban.
 All of the standard [rules of Reddit](http://www.reddit.com/rules) apply here.